 Reason 1.
 COVID19 and climate change crises operate on different timescales.

-Meanwhile, climate change for many people not on the front lines feels still like a mild and far-off problem in place and time.
+Meanwhile, climate change for many not on the front lines feels still like a mild and far-off problem in place and time.
 Still, it will eventually become hard and evident making life on earth impossible.

 Reason 2.
 CORONAVIRUS and climate change are not perceived as the same level of tangible risk.